rosshinkley/simulator/README.md

 # segment request simulator

 Send requests to the Segment backend with the Segment libraries.
+A [demo](http://segment-simulator.rosshinkley.com/) is available.

 ## installation
 `npm install` should be enough to get started.
 Running the service can be done with `npm start`.